It appears that we

 I also know that he is not doing all of this on his own.
 There is someone else involved, with a different condition, who sometimes does terrible things, partly to support and perpetuate his own hero role, obscuring what is really going on – like someone who pushes you into the canal so that he can pretend he is rescuing you and who quickly pushes you back when nobody’s looking, and should someone notice, then he’ll use it as proof of how clumsy you are – and partly to try and drive me crazy, to frustrate me and hurt me.
 At least, that is how it often comes across on the receiving end.
 Not always.

-Someone – mostly the hacker, usually on behalf of the other person, I suspect – has also been going into my flat when I am out, for years, until I managed to stop it somewhat by installing an extra lock.
+Someone – mostly the hacker, usually on behalf of the other person, I suspect, or my immediate downstairs neighbour on behalf of them – has also been going into my flat when I am out, for years, until I managed to stop it – AS, 16 April 2019: temporarily, as it turned out later – by installing an extra lock.
 Sometimes he took something, or he returned something he took earlier.
 At other times, he moved something, left a note, destroyed something, or hurt an animal.
 He – or his brother – has also killed animals.
 His theme is decapitated pigeons, though I also suspect him of having killed all the stray cats here where I live in the past year or so.

 The first time I knew for sure that someone had been in my flat was on Good Friday, I think it was in 2015 (I can check), when something had been moved, something relatively heavy.
 Up to that point, I only sometimes had had a strange feeling, but it had never occurred to me that someone could actually be shimmying the locks and going into my flat.